Top 10 High Potassium Foods List

 8. Beetroot (325mg/100g)

-Beets are not only low in calories and fiber but also rich in iron.
+Beets are low in calories and fiber and rich in iron.
 Therefore, beetroot is an excellent source of potassium for women in particular.

 Because women lose about half a liter of iron per year during menstruation, they suffer from iron deficiency more often than men (Weinberg 201019).